xhimat123/allocation-sync/README.md

 ## Quick start

-Copy the example config and fill out its values.
+Copy the example config and fill out its values and if you have fixtures add it to /fixtures/allocations.json.

 ```shell
 ./bin/sync.js